Confused about the validity and safety of internal use of essential oils?

 - Individuals working with multi-level marketing and other companies who recommend the use of essential oils internally or have products on the market such as herbal supplements.

-The Aromatic Medicine Certificate Course
+The Aromatic Medicine Certificate Course is now open!*

-*Includes Online Anatomy and Physiology with pathophysiology course.
+Includes Anatomy and Pathophysiology

 *Supplies not included.